 In the case of DMed events, the post order is determined by the alphabetical order in group.

 Once you reach 4 hp, you are considered at low health and at risk of imminent death.
-As a result, you can continue to fight, but will take a penalty to your attack and defense due to your weakened state.
-This penalty ends if you manage to heal above 4 hp, to reflect the fact that even if you can keep fighting longer, you are severely wounded.
+As a result, you can continue to fight, but will take a penalty to your attack, defense, and healing modifiers due to your weakened state.
+This penalty remains even if you manage to heal above 4 hp, to reflect the fact that even if you can keep fighting longer, you are severely wounded.
 The penalty will remain in place for 24 hours.

 4 hp – You roll a flat d20 for attack and defense

 3 hp – You roll a d20-1 for attack and defense

 2 hp – You roll a d20-2 for attack and defense